 How to get to the Isle of Wight

-For advice on how to get to the Isle of Wight, take a look at our guide to discount Isle of Wight ferry travel or our beginners guide to ferry to ferry travel.
-Car drivers have the option of travelling to Lymington, Portsmouth or Southampton and then catching a ferry which takes about 40 - 60 minutes.
+For advice on how to get to the Isle of Wight, take a look at our beginners' guide to ferry travel.
+Car drivers have the option of travelling to Lymington, Portsmouth or Southampton and then catching a ferry that takes about 40 - 60 minutes.

-Foot passengers have the option of travelling to Lymington, Portsmouth, Southampton, or Southsea for a crossing which takes between 10 minutes and one hour.
-As a very broad guide, it costs about £40 - £250 to take a car with passengers or about £10 - £30 for a foot passenger.
+Foot passengers have the option of travelling to Lymington, Portsmouth, Southampton, or Southsea for a crossing that takes between 10 minutes and one hour.
+As a very broad guide, it costs about £50 - £300 to take a car with passengers or about £10 - £40 for a foot passenger.

-It is always worth looking for discount codes on our ferry guide.
+It is always worth looking for discount codes on our ferry guide, or our money saving guides for foot passengers travelling via Portsmouth or Southampton.

-Foot passengers have the option of travelling to Lymington, Portsmouth, Southampton, or Southsea for a crossing which takes between 10 minutes and one hour.
-As a very broad guide, it costs about £40 - £250 to take a car with passengers or about £10 - £30 for a foot passenger.
+Foot passengers have the option of travelling to Lymington, Portsmouth, Southampton, or Southsea for a crossing that takes between 10 minutes and one hour.
+As a very broad guide, it costs about £50 - £300 to take a car with passengers or about £10 - £40 for a foot passenger.

-It is always worth looking for discount codes on our ferry guide.
+It is always worth looking for discount codes on our ferry guide, or our money saving guides for foot passengers travelling via Portsmouth or Southampton.

 Flights to the Isle of Wight